Simulated LSST Observations of Real Metre-scale Imminent Impactors: Conclusions

+While this paper was under review, a preprint by \citet{Chow26} was released examining the detectability of Earth impactors by the LSST using \texttt{Sorcha}, assuming a modified linking algorithm using two streaked detections in the same night.
+Their discoveries (and predictions) are slightly higher than ours, with the different linking techniques capturing different objects.
+This supports the notion that current predictions (both theirs and ours) are likely lower limits, and that multiple approaches will be required to make the most of LSST data.

-Having a sample of a few tens of objects pre-impact would allow for the comparison of impact-derived masses with pre-impact photometry.
-This could begin to uncover systematic issues with average densities and albedos that we had to assume in this work, and in turn allow for better predicts of the size of impactors based on pre-impact observations, which is key for planetary defence contexts and the continued study of the meteoroid-fireball-meteorite connection.
+The LSST providing a sample of a few tens of objects observed pre-impact would allow for the comparison of impact-derived masses with pre-impact photometry.
+This could begin to uncover systematic issues with average densities and albedos that we had to assume in this work, and in turn allow for better predicts of the size of impactors based on pre-impact observations.

+While Rubin and the LSST will likely not become the leading facility for pre-impact discoveries, the $\sim$1 discovery per year that we do predict will come with several days warning, rather than the current average of a few hours.
+This will allow ample time for follow-up observations, and potentially the deployment of specialised observation equipment for the fireball phase, which is key for planetary defence contexts and the continued study of the meteoroid-fireball-meteorite connection.

-\begin{contribution} M.F. conducted the research and wrote the manuscript.
-H.D. assisted with editing, writing and discussions, and provided supervision.
-S.D. assisted with editing, writing and discussions. \end{contribution}
+\begin{contribution} MF conducted the research and wrote the manuscript.
+HD assisted with editing, writing and discussions, and provided supervision.
+SD assisted with editing, writing and discussions. \end{contribution}

 \software{\texttt{Sorcha} \citep{Merritt25, Holman25}, ASSIST \citep{2023PSJ.....4...69H,hanno_rein_2023_7778017}, Astropy\footnote{http://www.astropy.org} \citep{2013A&A...558A..33A,2018AJ....156..123A,2022ApJ...935..167A}, Healpy \citep{Zonca2019,2005ApJ...622..759G}, Matplotlib \citep{Hunter:2007}, Numpy \citep{harris2020array}, pandas \citep{mckinney-proc-scipy-2010, pandas:2025}, REBOUND \citep{Rein12,Rein15}, sqlite (\url{https://www.sqlite.org/index.html}), sqlite3 (\url{https://docs.python.org/3/library/sqlite3.html}), Jupyter Notebooks \citep{soton403913}.}